 I am a woman of Puerto Rican ancestry who was born in New York.
 Since late adolescence, I have been dedicated to my nursing career, completing my BSN and my MSN at XXXX College.
 Now forty-one, I am a nurse with time to develop a great passion for patients.
 I strongly feel the importance of providing adequate care to everyone, regardless of their socio-economic background.
 I am incredibly knowledgeable about and concerned with our geriatric patients.
 I feel strongly that a wealthy society like ours can afford outstanding nursing care for our elderly patients, irrespective of their ability to pay.
 I want to devote the balance of my life to this cause.

-10 years from now I would like to be teaching in a BSN program.
-I have heard it said that one never fully learns a subject until they teach it.
-I have another academic research interest in nurse-nurse relations, especially in terms of hostility, what provokes it, and how it is best managed.
-Most of all, however, I want to dedicate my professional life to investigating how to best go about improving patient outcomes, especially for geriatric patients; and, most particularly, those geriatric patients that are indigent, or come from families of scare resources.
-Despite the fact that I was born in America, I have retained my Spanish as part of my family tradition and I especially prize my opportunities to use it on the job.
-I feel strongly that nurse-patient communication needs to take place in the language that they know best, both of them.
-I am pleased that there is a great demand for bi-lingual nurses who also speak Spanish.
+Ten years from now, I want to teach in a BSN program.
+I have heard that one never fully learns a subject until one teaches it.
+I have another academic interest in nurse-nurse relations, especially regarding hostility, what provokes it, and how it is best managed.
+However, I want to dedicate my professional life to investigating how to improve patient outcomes, especially for indigent geriatric patients or families with scarce resources.
+Even though I was born in America, I have retained my Spanish as part of my family tradition, and I especially prize my opportunities to use it on the job.
+Nurse-patient communication should occur in the language patients know best.
+I am pleased that there is a great demand for bilingual Spanish-speaking nurses.

 Thank you for considering my application.